cpcf/weft/examples/yaml-tutorial-guide/README.md

-# YAML Configuration Tutorial for gogenkit
+# YAML Configuration Tutorial for weft

-This tutorial teaches you how to create your own YAML-based configuration system using the gogenkit toolkit.
+This tutorial teaches you how to create your own YAML-based configuration system using the weft toolkit.
 By the end, you'll understand how to define custom specification types, validate YAML configurations, and generate code from your specifications.

 ## 🎯 What You'll Learn